cns-iu/map4sci/README.md

 5. Wait for the containers to start up.
 This may take a few minutes, depending on your machine
 6. It should now start running for the sample dataset in the repository

+To customize the Map4Sci application running in Docker Compose, you can modify the configuration files and Docker Compose files in the map4sci directory.
+Here are some steps to help you get started:

+1. Change the configuration files: The docker-compose.yml file in the map4sci directory contains the Docker Compose configuration for the application.
+You can modify this file to change the Docker container settings, such as the port mapping, container name, or environment variables.
+2. Add custom data: To add your own data to the application, you can place the data files in a directory on your local machine and then mount that directory as a volume in the Docker container.
+To do this, modify the docker-compose.yml file to add a volumes section under the map4sci service.
+For example, if you have a directory called my_data on your local machine, you can add the following line to the docker-compose.yml file: `volumes: - ./my_data:/app/data`.
+This will mount the my_data directory on your local machine as a volume at the /app/data directory inside the container.
+3. Modify the application code: If you need to make more substantial changes to the application code, you can modify the code files in the scripts directory.
+Once you have made your changes, you can rebuild the Docker image using the `docker-compose build` command, and then start the containers again using `docker-compose up`.

 ### Running using cwltool/cwl-runner

 1. `pip install cwltool`: This command installs the CWL (Common Workflow Language) tool on your system.
 CWL is a standard for describing scientific workflows and provides a common language for specifying these workflows.